How the Records Committee Works

 When a sight record is received, it is presented to the committee for a "1st round" of reviews.
 In the first round the voting members can either accept the record, or reject it for any of three reasons: (1) the identification was not sufficiently established by the documentation, (2) the species was not shown to be naturally occurring or (3) establishment of a naturally breeding population has not been established. ( see section IV.C.3 of the Bylaws).
 So the review is completely independent, votes and comments from the first round are not shared with other voting members until the round is completed.
 The decision in the first round has to be unanimous -- if any reviewer has reservations or questions about a record, it can be sent to a second round.

 In the "2nd round" votes and comments from the first round are presented to the committee.
 With new input from other members, a second review of the record is conducted yielding new votes and comments.
-A final decision is made if at least 5 of the 7 members are in agreement.
+A final decision is made if at least 6 of 9 members (or a greater proportion) are in agreement.

-If the vote in the 2nd round is "non-decisive" (4 - 3 or 3 - 4) the record goes to a "3rd round" where the comments and "arguments" from the previous rounds are consider before a final vote is taken.
-If the record is accepted by at least 5 of the voting members then the record will be accepted as an official sighting for Utah and placed on the official sightings list, otherwise it will be placed on the "Comprehensive List of Rare Birds Sightings" list, which includes official sightings plus undocumented and other unofficial sightings.
+If the vote in the 2nd round is "non-decisive" (receiving fewer than 6 votes either way) the record goes to a "3rd round" where the comments and "arguments" from the previous rounds are consider before a final vote is taken.
+If the record is accepted by a simple majority of the voting members then the record will be accepted as an official sighting for Utah and placed on the official sightings list, otherwise it will be placed on the "Comprehensive List of Rare Birds Sightings" list, which includes official sightings plus undocumented and other unofficial sightings.

 (For all the details, see the UBRC Bylaws).